-In particular staff must carry out a thorough risk assessment and fill out form EV1 plus a school risk assessment form.
+In particular staff must carry out a thorough risk assessment and fill out risk assessment forms or on the latest EV site set up 2023.
 These should be copied and passed to all participating adults as well as the Head Teacher.
 They should nominate a second in command who could take charge of the trip if anything should happen to them.
 All adults should be aware of their responsibilities and given a list of children if they are to work with a particular group.
 It is strongly recommended that children are given a partner with whom they sit on both the outward and return journey as an added check on individuals being present before head counts.